pmppiyas/Mini-ERP-Inventory-Sales-Management_Frontend/README.md

 # License

-This project is developed for the **MERN Stack Technical Assessment**.
+This project was developed for the **MERN Stack Technical Assessment**.